 The gorgeous fishing town of San Felipe is also home to the great Club de Pesca RV Park and they’re waiting for you to book your stay.
 You have a few different sites to choose from, all right on the beach.
-If you like your creature comforts you can hook up to a site offering full utilities with your choice of 20, 30 or 50 amp electric or if you just want to enjoy the scenery you can get a dry-camping site for only 12 dollars a night.
+If you like your creature comforts you can hook up to a site offering full utilities with your choice of 20, 30 or 50 amp electric or if you just want to enjoy the scenery you can get a dry-camping site for less money.
 Other amenities at Club de Pesca include bathrooms, showers, a general store, wireless internet access, and 24 hours onsite security.

 Club de Pesca is also only a short distance from lovely downtown San Felipe.
 If you’re a big fan of nightlife make sure to check out Rockadille where you can dance the night away.
 If a quiet beach-oriented adventure is more up your alley we recommend South Beach.
 Anglers can try their hand against the area’s local fish but most people seem content to just enjoy the gorgeous views of San Felipe.
 Try to get there around May for the International Chili Cook-Off.